The Boundary of Amoebas: Characterization of the Extended Boundary

-This is a system of $n$ equations in $n$ variables and since furthermore all involved polynomials have the same Newton polytope it follows by the Kouchnirenko Theorem, see, e.g., \cite[p.
+This is a system of $n$ equations in $n$ variables.
+Since $\cV(f)$ and $\cA(f)$ are invariant under a translation of the support set $A$ of $f$, see \eqref{Equ:Translation}, we can assume that no term cancellation occurs under differentiation.
+Hence, all polynomials in the system have the same Newton polytope and the statement follows by Kouchnirenko's Theorem \cite[p.
 201]{Gelfand:Kapranov:Zelevinsky}, which states that generically the number of solutions is $\vol(\New(f))$. \end{proof}

-As a third ingredient we recall the structure of the contour itself, see, e.g., \cite{Passare:Tsikh:Survey}.
+We also recall the structure of the contour of an amoeba itself, see \cite{Passare:Tsikh:Survey}.